szhorvat/IGraphM/README.md

 IGraph/M can be installed like any other Mathematica application.

-Download the `.paclet` files from [the GitHub releases page](https://github.com/szhorvat/MaTeX/releases), and install it using the `PacletInstall` function in Mathematica.
-For example, assuming that the file `IGraphM-0.3.0.paclet` was downloaded into the directory `~/Downloads`, evaluate
+Download the `.paclet` files from [the GitHub releases page](https://github.com/szhorvat/MaTeX/releases), and [install it using the `PacletInstall` function in Mathematica](http://mathematica.stackexchange.com/q/141887/12).
+For example, assuming that the file `IGraphM-0.3.92.paclet` was downloaded into the directory `~/Downloads`, evaluate

-        PacletInstall["~/Downloads/IGraphM-0.3.0.paclet"]
+        Needs["PacletManager`"]
+        PacletInstall["~/Downloads/IGraphM-0.3.92.paclet"]

  IGraph/M requires Mathematica 10.0 or later.
 Binaries are included for Windows 64-bit, OS X 10.9 or later, Linux x86_64 and Raspbian (Linux ARM on Raspberry Pi).
 For other operating systems the package must be compiled from source (see [Development.md](Development.md) for guidance).

-The package can be loaded with
+The package can now be loaded with

     << IGraphM`